awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 You can find the following improvements in this engine update:

-1. Fixes an issue with parallel query execution that can lead to incorrect results\.
+1. Fixes an issue with parallel query processing that can lead to incorrect results\.

 1. Fixes an issue with visibility map handling during replication from Amazon RDS for PostgreSQL that can cause the Aurora storage volume to become unavailable\.